luca-martinelli-09/boschouse/README.md

 ## Future improvements

-- Sending a message from Telegram, using WebSockets
 - Take a photo/video and send it to Telegram
 - Extend the service for more houses, with registration/login and manage pages